skienzmatishun/rippreport/content/p/pied-piper/index.md

 {{< socialpreview url="https://thefairhopetimes.blogspot.com/2021/06/seawall-getting-temporary-repairs.html" >}}

-The rocks may be used again in the working [waterfront project](http://rippreport.com/tag/waterfront-project/) when it is finalized.
+The rocks may be used again in the working waterfront when it is finalized.

 This is the exact location, on the original proposal, where a protected swimming area was to be installed flanked by stone jetty’s.